jamesmcm/vopono/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, will be licensed under the GPLv3 (or above), without any additional terms or conditions.

+Many thanks to NilIrl's [MozWire](https://github.com/NilsIrl/MozWire) for the investigation of the MozillaVPN API.